nwchemgit/nwchem-wiki/Geometry-Optimization.md

 algorithm must take a ["backstep"](Geometry-Optimization#backstepping-in-stepper "wikilink").
 This file is the working data store for all stepper-based optimizations.
 This file is never deleted by default and is the first source of an initial hessian.
-The second source of an inital hessian is an ascii file that contains the lower triangular values of the initial hessian.
-This is stored in file name.hess, where "name" is again the default file prefix.
+The second source of an initial hessian is an ASCII file that contains the lower triangular values of the initial hessian.
+This is stored in file `name.hess`, where "name" is again the default file prefix.
 This is the second source of an initial hessian and is the method used to incorporate an initial hessian from any other source (e.g., another ab initio code, a molecular mechanics code, etc.,).
-To get a decent starting hessian at a given point you can use the task specification task scf hessian, with a smaller basis set, which will by default generate the name.hess file.
+To get a decent starting hessian at a given point you can use the task specification task scf hessian, with a smaller basis set, which will by default generate the `name.hess` file.
 Then you may define your basis set of choice and proceed with the optimization you desire.